Jill Stein launches 2024 bid as Green Party candidate

 Jill Stein announced a surprise presidential bid Thursday, seeking the Green Party’s 2024 nomination.

-Stein, a physician who ran against Hillary Clinton and Donald Trump in 2016 as the Green Party’s nominee, previewed her latest run for the White House on social media with an accompanying website.
+Stein, a physician who ran against Hillary Clinton and Donald Trump in 2016 as the Green Party’s nominee, previewed her latest run for the White House on social media and unveiled an accompanying website.

 An official launch is slated for later this month.

-“Our democracy is on life support” Stein wrote on the platform X, previewing a campaign kickoff call on Nov.
-21.
+“Our democracy is on life support,” Stein wrote on X, formerly known as Twitter, previewing a Nov.
+21 campaign kickoff.

 “Belief in our political system is at historic lows and the number of Americans who feel that neither establishment party represents them is at a record high.
 We need real choices on the ballot, because without freedom of choice in elections, there is no democracy.
 It’s time to revive the promise of democracy.”

-Stein explained that she is throwing her name into the presidential race “to offer people a choice outside the failed two-party system, so we can put a pro-worker, anti-war, climate emergency agenda front and center in this election and on the ballot in November.”
+Stein wrote on her website that she is entering the presidential race “to offer people a choice outside the failed two-party system, so we can put a pro-worker, anti-war, climate emergency agenda front and center in this election and on the ballot in November.”

 Stein is running under the Green Party banner again after another third-party candidate, Cornel West, switched his registration from the Green Party to run as an independent.